 My room was fairly clean except the pile of clothes that I hadn't put away yet.
 I turned off my light after grabbing my book bag.
 I walked downstairs and into the kitchen.
 I plopped my book bag down next to the kitchen table while I figured what I was going to eat.
 I always tried to eat something because if not I'm dying of starvation at school when lunch time comes along.

 I opened the fridge and looked inside.
 I sighed because there was nothing to eat.
-Cereal was my best and well only option.
+Cereal was my best and well the only option.
 I'm sure there was something else I could eat but nothing sounded good.
 I poured a bowl of cereal and quietly sat and ate my breakfast.
 After I was eating my disgusting, unappetizing cereal, I went back upstairs and brushed my teeth.
 When I came back down my dad was coming up from his workouts downstairs.

 "Morning, Kelly."
 He said acknowledging my presents.